 - Everybody, including non-accredited investors, to

-- Find great companies and buildings from everywhere, using the internet, and
+- Find diverse companies and buildings from everywhere, using the internet, and

 Individual Taxpayer Identification Number (ITIN)